Submissions now open for the FOOH Awards! Enter your best work. Get seen. Get recognized.

 In Part I of our blog series, we covered the ideation and concept development process – turning an idea into a strong creative vision with a clear direction.
 With the creative vision locked in, it’s time to move from big ideas to detailed planning.

 Pre-production is where everything starts to take shape.
-It’s the phase that makes or breaks a smooth production, ensuring that creative and technical teams are on the same page, resources are well planned, and unexpected surprises are minimized.
-Whether you’re a creative director, project manager, or brand strategist, this stage is crucial to keeping things on track.
+It’s the phase that makes or breaks a smooth production.
+It ensures that the creative and technical teams are on the same page, resources are well planned, and unexpected surprises are minimized.

-In this article, we’ll walk you through the key steps of pre-production and share the best tools to help you manage everything – from project timelines and location scouting to VFX planning and budgeting.
+In this article, we’ll cover the main steps of pre-production.
+We’ll also share best tools for managing project timelines, location scouting, VFX planning, and budgeting.
 By the end, you’ll have a solid roadmap for setting up your FOOH campaign for success.

-You stumbled across this article by accident and want to learn more about FOOH?
-Check out our Beginner’s Guide for Agencies.
+Want to learn more about FOOH?
+Check out our Beginner’s Guide for Agencies here.

 The Importance of Pre-Production in FOOH Campaigns